StuartSmith/Raspberry-Pi-Control-UltraSonicSensor/README.md

 <h2> How an Ultrasonic Sensor Works</h2>
 <p>
 A micro computer sends a electric pulse to ultrasonic sensor via a GPIO Pin.
-It intern sends out a sound wave, The sound wave bounces off an object and returns to the ultrasonic sensor.
-The ultra sonic sensor then send a pulse back to the listening GPIO pin of the micro computer, raspberry pi for this example.
+The ultra sonic sensor intern sends out a sound wave.
+The sound wave bounces off an object and returns to the sensor.
+The ultra sonic sensor then send a pulse back to the listening GPIO pin of the micro computer, a raspberry pi for this example.
 </p>

 <h2> Wiring the Ultrasonic Sensor to the Raspberry Pi </h2>